France Is Voting Today In The First Round Of The Presidential Election

 Many socialists appear to have drifted to hard-left candidate Mélenchon.
 His support surged in the campaign’s final stages on the back of strong debate performances.

 Economically, somewhat like Le Pen, Mélenchon looks to the past for inspiration.
-His agenda promises French workers they can work less, retire later, and everything will be OK by taxing the rich.
+His agenda promises French workers they can work less, retire earlier, and everything will be OK by taxing the rich.

 Although Le Pen and Mélenchon have ferociously contrasting views on immigration and identity (the two candidates often clashed during televised debates), and voters have so far switched between the two in relatively small numbers, on several economic issues their respective supporters have a lot in common.
 Nostalgia is a theme that has characterised both candidates’ campaigns.